Am0du/BookRec/Readme.md

 Allows authenticated authors to delete their own books.
 Authors must provide the title of the book to be deleted.
 Upon successful deletion, a success message is returned.

+## My Books

+This route is responsible for retrieving the books authored by the authorized author.

 ## Get Books by Genre

 Allows users to retrieve a list of books based on a specific genre.
 Users provide the genre as a parameter in the URL.
 Upon successful retrieval, a list of books matching the genre is returned.